 Prior to the Bar, Rebecca worked for the Criminal Cases Review Commission (CCRC) investigating miscarriages of justice.
 She was involved in the landmark decision of the Court of Appeal, Mateta & Others 1 WLR 1516, which is the leading case on prosecuting refugees for using false documents to enter the UK.

 Rebecca fundamentally believes in access to justice.
 She co-founded and runs a social mobility scheme intended to broaden access to the profession for young people.
 The scheme provides workshops, seminars, work experience, advice, and trial training to state school pupils across the country and encourages all young people, whatever their background, to consider a career at the Bar.

 Rebecca is Public Access qualified.
-Rebecca provides pro bono assistance through ‘Advocate’ and the Suffolk Law Centre.
+Rebecca provides pro bono assistance through ‘Advocate’.

-Rebecca currently sits on the CBA Young Bar Committee and the CBA ‘C-21 working group’ set up to examine the criminal justice system.
+Rebecca currently sits on the CBA Young Bar Committee and sat on the CBA ‘C-21 working group’ which examined day-to-day issues facing practitioners in the criminal justice system.

 Whilst at SJB, Rebecca has been invited by various media outlets to provide commentary on hot legal topics: